mickle-ak/mockobor/README.md

 For more detail see [Examples / NotifierSettings](#notifiersettings)

-### collect and verify events from test objects

-not implemented jet, probably later

 ## Examples

 ### simulate sending of events from mocked collaborator to the tested object